michalmatlega/ktane-pocket-manual/README.md

 This version is dedicated for experienced players.

 # Features
-Removed unnecesary pages
+-Removed unnecesary pages
-Simplified instructions
+-Simplified instructions
-Colours!
+-Colours!